 - Do be flexible in your deployment strategy.
 Get to customers as quickly as possible and keep them happy with good service.

 - Do find a balance.
 Fixed wireless, fiber, and cable can all meet your customer’s needs.
 If you’re building fiber, figure out where it can be done economically.

 - Do plan on deploying fiber.
 Fixed wireless operators might not want to hear it, but you don’t have to give it up entirely.
-You can find a happy medium if you have the resources.
+You can find a happy medium as a hybrid fiber wireless provider if you have the resources.

 - Do provide exceptional customer service.
 Even if you deploy fiber, “If you don’t support it correctly, if you don’t hire enough people to answer your phone and respond to emails, and have after-hours support, and do all the things that customers expect of you, you’re kind of throwing a lot of it down the drain,” said Adair.

 - Don’t wait too long to move.
 “If you see that opportunity and you don’t take it, somebody else will.
 It’s just a matter of time,” he said.